 The Camino de Santiago is not a wilderness hike, if you do it like me, you end up every day slightly intoxicated (or a lot) along the ancient hiking route.
-Here is a recollection about the Beer, Wine, and Spirits along the Camino de Santiago.
+Here is a recollection of the Beer, Wine, and Spirits along the Camino de Santiago.

-Doesn’t matter when you are reading this article when your about to start planning for the Camino de Santiago or already walked it.
+Doesn’t matter when you are reading this article when you are about to start planning for the Camino de Santiago or already walked it.
 I hope this article can provide some entertainment and headaches whether you walked the Camino already yes or no. After a long day of walking, the heat of the sun burning you, the aches and pain that come with walking every day, and that injury that you thought would have been better by now.
 A bottle of beer or wine can hit the spot just right.

 But what beer or wine to ask for in your broken Duolingo Spanish or Portuguese?

 That is of course the question.
 Having walked it with two very picky German girls that have a very high standard for beer, and my criteria being less picky.
 It started for me in an airport hotel in Porto, as a tradition of mine is to start any long-distance hiking trail with a hangover.
 And a friendly bartender that had nothing better to do than entertain a lone Dutch Guy with the local drinks.
 I hope to provide some insight and some entertainment with this article on what’s waiting for you along with one of the oldest hiking trails in Europe.
 Regarding human’s favorite historical pastime, getting tipsy.